jorrizza/cv/README.md

 ### *2018-now:* Lead Developer and Software Architect at *Jibe Company* ###

 Working on several projects for a number of large, international organizations.
-These projects range from blockchain-based data security projects to embedded software.
-Often working with a team of experts, for many clients across the world.
+These projects range from blockchain-based data security projects, to electric vehicle charging grid management, to embedded software.
+Often working with a team of experts across Europe.
 The work at Jibe.Company mainly focuses on software architecture, operational security, and scalabilty.

 Tools of the trade include Kubernetes, Go, Python, Protobuf, PostgreSQL, Prometheus, and many more.